lutang123/Flutter-MobileApp-Projects/README.md

 # Flutter-App-Projects (for code, please click on each project link)

-This repository includes most of my sample Flutter App projects as a way to show my learning jouney.
+This repository includes most of my sample Flutter App projects.

 All the apps are beautifully made and fully functional.
 Each app is in a separate project(repository), with click to the specific project link.